deepkarang/ChatNow/README.md

 3. Serve this updated index.html through some public URL.
 Anybody using link that should be able to talk to anybody else who has access to it(*).

 ## Disclaimer(*)
 This was a learning project for me when I was starting with web development.
-Security is obviously not high standard here, the purpose of this project is was just to demonstrate how real-time chat functionality can be achieved and see how node/express/socket worked for myself.
+Security is obviously not high standard here, and neither was meticulous code design a high priority.
+The purpose of this project is was just to demonstrate how real-time chat functionality can be achieved and see how node/express/socket worked for myself.
 It was created quickly & just for fun so keep in mind that publicizing mechanism mentioned in this section is just provided for your information and would actually open up a communication channel with everyone who knows what the URL is.

 Happy Chatting!